 There is no scientifically proven way to treat true food allergies besides avoidance.
 Most people have allergies to one or a small number of foods (e.g. hives or wheezing after eating peanuts or shrimp), so this approach is usually successful.
 Other people can have food intolerances, which cause less serious, non-allergic reactions to things such as a food additive or other ingredient (e.g. MSG syndrome or lactose intolerance which is caused by the inability to digest milk properly).
 Sometimes, a “food allergy” turns out to be a gastrointestinal condition such as Irritable Bowel Syndrome.
 This is why I would recommend that you tell your Internist or Family Practice doctor about these symptoms, because it could represent another medical problem.

-Most of the time, when people believe they are allergic to a great number of foods, it turns out that their symptoms or rashes are unrelated to food.
+Most of the time, when people believe they are allergic to a great number of foods, it turns out that dust mite is probably the biggest problem for allergy sufferers in South Florida.
 If you are having frequent random “reactions”, you might assume it must have been the last thing you ate.
 This is a logical thought to have if the symptoms resemble a true allergic reaction.
 We have people coming in all the time with chronic hives, and 80-95% of the time they have no food allergies.
 I believe you are suffering a great deal, but it may not be allergies at all.

 I should also mention that medical science doesn’t have a very good understanding of food allergy in general.
 We understand IgE-mediated allergy very well (e.g. immediate hives after eating walnuts), and understand that eczema may be worsened by foods.
 There are also well-described allergic syndromes such as milk-induced colitis in children.
 However, there are probably other food-induced allergic symdromes that have not been scientifically worked out.